 In higher education it’s always important to have a pulse on the student body, but now more than ever in the wake of COVID-19.
 Beyond the disruption to learning and campus life, students face a looming resilience crisis where core well-being skills are critical to survive and thrive.

 For universities to truly support students during this unprecedented time, they must understand what students are feeling and doing in real-time.
-Unfortunately, most higher ed communities lack the tools to most effectively achieve this objective.
+Unfortunately, most higher ed communities lack the data collection tools to most effectively achieve this objective.
 Fortunately science and technology have evolved to help fill the gap.
 We’ll dive into this topic more, including actionable next steps, in this blog.

 Higher ed communities across the country understand the benefits of student feedback, but most are using outdated tools that only scratch the surface of accomplishing this mission.
 Truly hearing the voice of the student requires a human-centered approach that doesn’t treat students as survey-takers, but, well, as human.

 A one-time survey response simply isn’t sufficient.
 Humanizing student feedback requires assessment (asking questions) and intervention (immediate response to their answers).